 EBO-PEP

-The EBO-PEP project aims to strengthen the response capacity against Ebola Virus Disease by evaluating the effectiveness of a post-exposure prophylaxis (PEP) strategy among individuals identified as high-risk contacts.
+The aim of the EBO-PEP project is to strengthen the capacity to combat filovirus diseases (Ebola, Marburg) by assessing the effectiveness of a post-exposure prophylaxis (PEP) strategy among contacts at high risk of developing the disease.

 1